Review of Hill’s Prescription Diet Z/D Canine Canned Dog Food

 Below-average protein.
 Below-average fat.
 And above-average carbs when compared to a typical canned dog food.

 Free of any plant-based protein boosters, this looks like the profile of a wet product containing a limited amount of meat.

-Hill’s Prescription Diet Z/D Canine is a plant-based canned dog food using a limited amount of named meat as its main source of animal protein.
+Hill’s Prescription Diet Z/D Canine is a canned dog food using a limited amount of named meat as its dominant source of animal protein.